vdhicts/data-filter/README.md

 ## Tests

-Full code coverage unit tests are available in the `tests` folder.
+Full code coverage unit tests are available in the tests folder.
 Run via phpunit:

-`vendor\bin\phpunit tests`

-Or if you are interested in the (html) coverage report:

-`vendor\bin\phpunit tests --coverage-html report --whitelist src`
+`vendor\bin\phpunit`

+By default a coverage report will be generated in the build/coverage folder.

 ## Contribution